Homemade Apple Hot Pepper Jelly makes the most delicious gift and is the perfect balance of sweet and spicy. Try with cheddar pie crackers!

 - 5 cups apple juice (from the juice you made)

 - 9 jalapeños, minced (seeds removed if you want it less spicy)

 - 4 fresh cayenne or thai bird chiles, thinly sliced (seeds removed if you want it less spicy)

 - 1 recipe or scraps from Cheddar Cheese Pie Crust

 - 1 egg beaten with 1 teaspoon water

 For the Apple Hot Pepper Jelly:

-- To make the juice, combine apples and water in an 8-quart stock pot.
+- To make the juice, combine quartered apples (with their cores and seeds) and water in an 8-quart stock pot.
 Bring the mixture to a boil over medium-high heat then reduce the heat, cover and simmer, stir occasionally, until soft, about 20-30 minutes.
 Remove the pot from the heat and let sit 30 minutes.

 - Mash mixture with a potato masher.

 - Place a fine mesh sieve over a large pan or bowl.
 Ladle the cooked apples in to the sieve and strain the juice from the pulp.
+Resist the urge to mash mixture down, just let it drain naturally.
 Discard the pulp.
 Rinse the sieve thoroughly and line it with 3 to 4 layers of clean, damp cheesecloth.

 - Strain the juice through the cheesecloth 2 times, rinsing the cheesecloth between each straining.
 Measure 5 cups of juice.